HTTPArchive/almanac.httparchive.org/src/content/en/2021/security.md

 {{ figure_markup(
   image="security-cryptominer-usage.png",
   caption="Cryptominer usage.",
   description="Time series chart showing the evolution of the number of sites with cryptojacking scripts from January 2020 until August 2021.
-There is a upward trend from 500 desktop sites and 606 mobile sites at the beginning to 827 sites on desktop and 983 sites on mobile at the end, with a dip around February 2021 to May 2021 when it goes lowest to 76 site on desktop and 124 sites on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1998879220&format=interactive", sheets_gid="1719897363", sql_file="cryptominer_usage.sql"
+There is an upward trend from 500 desktop sites and 606 mobile sites at the beginning to 827 sites on desktop and 983 sites on mobile at the end, with a dip around February 2021 to May 2021 when it goes lowest to 76 sites on desktop and 124 sites on mobile.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR38ZfiZXxdGuzG4ywCEPKIU1Wl6E2bZwcQPyALavGq5q948gmWb8sT-Xo5T6K5z8smKPg6EKxV0JUI/pubchart?oid=1998879220&format=interactive", sheets_gid="1719897363", sql_file="cryptominer_usage.sql"